maze-agent/Maze/README.md

-# 🖥️ Front-end
+# 🖥️ Maze Playground
-We support  building workflows through a drag-and-drop interface on the front-end.
+We support building workflows through a drag-and-drop interface on the Maze Playground.Here are two pages for reference.
+For detailed usage instructions, please refer to the [**Maze Playground**](https://maze-doc-new.readthedocs.io/en/latest/playground.html).

 ### Design Workflow